 #5: Your Sleep is Suffering

-Sleep is the foundation of a healthy life - without the appropriate amount of high-quality sleep the rest of your life can feel the negative effects.
-When you are on a diet you are in a caloric deficit and for some people this can impact sleep patterns and in some rare cases cause insomnia.
+Sleep is the foundation of a healthy life - without the appropriate amount of high-quality sleep, the rest of your life can feel the negative effects.
+When you are on a diet, you are in a caloric deficit, and for some people, this can impact sleep patterns and, in some rare cases, cause insomnia.
 If this is happening to you - a diet break might be just what you need.

-If you want to read more into the science of calorie deficits and sleep problems THIS is a great resource.
+If you want to read more into the science of calorie deficits and sleep problems, THIS is a great resource.

 Just like there were considerations when it came to stress and hunger, there are some things you need to evaluate before deciding if a calorie deficit is impacting your sleep.
 THIS ARTICLE has our favorite tips and tricks for making your environment more sleep-friendly.
 Assess if these are things that could use some work before jumping to a diet break.
-If you’re nailing all of these things, low calories could be the missing piece and a diet break may be warranted.
+If you’re nailing all these things, low calories could be the missing piece and a diet break may be warranted.

 How Often Do You Need A Diet Break?

-Because you will always be more emotionally connected to your results than a third party it can be harder to make these decisions on your own.
+Because you will always be more emotionally connected to your results than a third party, it can be harder to make these decisions on your own.
 This is one of many reasons 1:1 nutrition coaching is so powerful.
 WAG Coaches assist their clients in making these decisions from an educated, experienced place while taking your lifestyle and the objective data into account.

 Dieting is a way to transform your life for the better.
-Taking breaks can help you increase adherence, enjoy the process and ultimately achieve the results you are looking for!
+Taking breaks can help you increase adherence, enjoy the process, and ultimately achieve the results you are looking for!